 Summary: This article covers the essentials for executive transition onboarding including how long an executive transition takes along with the steps and practices for supporting the executive.
 Tools are provided including an executive transition onboarding plan, template, roadmap, checklist, pillars, and communications.

-Whether you are hiring a new executive, promoting someone from within your organization, or you are an executive transitioning to a new role yourself, this article will provide you with comprehensive resources to support a successful executive transition.
+Are you hiring a new executive, promoting someone from within your organization, or you are an executive transitioning to a new role yourself?
+This comprehensive article will be your guide.

 Executive transition timeline.
 Executive transition plan

-A roadmap with phases and steps for an executive onboarding or transitioning is a critical component to successful and expedient transition.
+An executive transition plan is a roadmap with phases and steps for an executive onboarding or transitioning and is a critical component to successful and expedient transition.
 A 6-month roadmap with steps to accomplish at 30, 60, 90 days and 6 months provides the right level of guideposts for an executive transition.
-An example timeline is:
+An example of an executive transition plan with timelines is:

 90 day executive onboarding plan.
 30 60 90 day plan for executives